The most influential annual event on European policies

 Marlene de Koning, Director and leading the HR Tech & Digital team, PwC Netherlands

-Isabelle Schömann, Deputy General Secretary, European Trade Union Institute (ETUI)
+Isabelle Schömann, European Trade Union Confederation (ETUC)

 Isabella Loaiza Saa, Postdoctoral Associate, MIT Sloan School of Management